openenclave/openenclave/new_platforms/docs/visualstudio_dev.md

 configuration in Visual Studio if you have SGX-capable hardware, or the SGX-Simulation-Debug configuration in Visual Studio for software emulation.

-**For TrustZone:** You can use a basic software emulation environment with OP-TEE by creating and using the OPTEE-Simulation-Debug configuration in Visual Studio.
+**For TrustZone:** You can use a basic software emulation environment with OP-TEE.
+Simply use the OPTEE-Simulation-Debug configuration in Visual Studio.